 Aside from creating a movie guide that embraces genuine cinematic manifestations of personality, a major goal in writing this movie guide has been to heighten my—and your—awareness of not just films and film history but also: how one film may lead the ardent film buff in any number of surprising and rewarding directions.
 Call it web-like.
 Compare it to a tapestry.
 I prefer to think of it, of all popular culture really, as an endless house of mirrors.

 ~Thomas A. Loudermilk

-My essays and articles have appeared in Bright Lights Film Journal, The Journal of Consumer Culture, River Teeth (A Journal of Nonfiction Narrative), The Journal of International Women’s Studies, Tran(s)tudies, and Polari Magazine.
+My essays and articles have appeared in Bright Lights Film Journal, The Journal of Consumer Culture, River Teeth (A Journal of Nonfiction Narrative), The Journal of International Women’s Studies, Tran(s)tudies, Polari Magazine, and PopMatters.
 My poetry collection Strange Valentine won the Crab Orchard Series in Poetry First Book Award.
-Individual poems can be found in journals like Tin House, Salamander, Gargoyle, Smartish Pace, and Pool.
+Individual poems can be found in journals like Tin House, Salamander, Gargoyle, Smartish Pace, and Fogged Clarity.
 I teach creative writing and literature at Maryland Institute College of Art (MICA) in Baltimore.